 In today’s world, a fit and well-proportioned body is considered by many as a sign of health, vitality, and attractiveness.
 But often, despite our best efforts, we may still have a body with disproportionate contours due to localized fat deposits.
-These “problem areas” are often times due to heredity rather than a lack of weight diet and exercise, but that doesn’t mean you’re out of luck.
+These “problem areas” are often due to heredity rather than a lack of weight diet and exercise, but that doesn’t mean you’re out of luck.
 There is a solution, and it’s liposuction.

 Liposuction should always be performed with the patient’s unique anatomy and individual goals in mind.
 At Partington Plastic Surgery, Dr. Partington brings his medical and technical expertise along with his artistic skills to create a shape as beautiful and unique as you are.

 - Upper arms